vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 .. code-block:: none

-   set traffic-policy shaper FQ-SHAPER bandwidth 4gbit set traffic-policy shaper FQ-SHAPER default bandwidth 100% set traffic-policy shaper FQ-SHAPER default queue-type fq-codel
+   set qos policy shaper FQ-SHAPER bandwidth 4gbit set qos policy shaper FQ-SHAPER default bandwidth 100% set qos policy shaper FQ-SHAPER default queue-type fq-codel

 As shown in the last command of the example above, the `queue-type` setting allows these combinations.
 You will be able to use it